mrbusche/backseatfan.com/_posts/2009-07-14-ucla-vs-stanford-1982.md

   </p>

   <p>
     <span><br /> November 20, 1982: Stanford has a 20-19 lead with 4 seconds left.
-Cal uses five lateral passes to return the ensuing kickoff for the winning TD&#8230;with the band on the field. </span>
+Cal uses five lateral passes to return the ensuing kickoff for the winning TD?with the band on the field. </span>
   </p>

   <p>